Uniqueness of form extensions and domination of semigroups: Abstract

 \section{Abstract}

-In this article, we present a new method to study uniqueness of form extensions in a rather general setting.
+In this article, we study uniqueness of form extensions in a rather general setting.
 The method is based on the theory of ordered Hilbert spaces and the concept of domination of semigroups.
 Our main abstract result transfers uniqueness of form extension of a dominating form to that of a dominated form.
 This result can be applied to a multitude of examples including various magnetic Schr\"odinger forms on graphs and on manifolds.